-In these modern times, many of us have been steeped in dominant narratives informed by capitalist, patriarchal and colonial ways of relating that undermine the soulful and relational healing grief invites of us.
-Reclaiming our ability to be in relationship to grief requires us to start by returning to ourselves - to our embodied presence and capacity to recognize and be with grief.
+In these modern times, many of us have been steeped in dominant narratives informed by capitalist, patriarchal and colonial ways of relating that undermine soulful and relational grieving.
+Reclaiming our ability to be in relationship to grief includes returning to ourselves - to our embodied presence and capacity to recognize and be with grief.

-In this 9 week course you will be guided to take a compassionate look at how you and your personal relationship to grief are embedded in dominant cultural conditions and adaptive strategies born from disconnection.
-You will learn foundational principles of grieving, and nurture a comprehensive somatic practice based in secure attachment and nervous system awareness that supports your capacity to grieve.
-You will deepen your resiliency and ability to express grief in ways that align with your unique needs and emotions.
-You will discover the old stories that no longer serve your grief, and move towards an ethic of grieving as a living and loving practice.
-You will nurture your grief as an expression in service to personal healing, relational connection, and cultural change.
+In this online course I will guide us to take a compassionate look at how our relationship to grief is embedded in dominant cultural conditions and the adaptive strategies that can form in response to this.
+I will offer foundational principles of grieving and a comprehensive somatic practice based in secure attachment and nervous system awareness that supports our capacity to grieve.
+We will deepen our relationship to resiliency and our ability to express grief in ways that align with our unique needs and emotions.
+We will explore the old stories that no longer serve our grief, and move towards an ethic of grieving as a living and loving practice.
+We will nurture our grief in service to personal healing, relational connection, and cultural change.